matloff/regtools/inst/UnbalancedClasses.md

 ## So, what SHOULD be done?

 Clearly, one's course of action should center around the conditional class probabilities r<sub>i</sub>.
-(Note the plural; each new case to be classified will have its own value of r<sub>i</sub>.)
+(Note the plural; each case will have its own value of r<sub>i</sub>.)
 So, specifically, how should we use them?
 We will discuss two approaches:

-1. Use of the ROC curve (but not AUC), which is derived from the r<sub>i</sub> values.
+1. Use of the ROC curve, which is derived from the r<sub>i</sub> values.

 2. Informal, nonmechanical consideration of the r values.